-Neon gobies do not have to be limited to nano setups.
-Their small size and easy-going nature makes them ideal additions for many saltwater and reef tanks.
+Neon gobies do not have to be limited to nano aquarium setups.
+Their small size and easy-going nature make them ideal additions for many saltwater and reef tanks.
 Being cleaner gobies, they may set up a cleaner station, where larger fish stop by for an external cleaning.
 Don't be surprised if you see a willing goby swim into the mouth or gills of a larger fish!
 This is simply part of the cleaning process.

 Given their small size, it is critical to keep a watchful eye out for these fish when doing any maintenance or moving decor.
 Before setting down a decor item, make sure you know where all your fish are!

 Neon Goby Diet and Feeding

 Neon gobies are true carnivores and require a high protein diet.
 As cleaner gobies, most of their wild diet consists of parasites picked off larger fish.
 A carnivore pelleted diet is sufficient, but occasional supplements with frozen treats, such as brine shrimp, mysis shrimp or chopped table shrimp are also appropriate.

 You may not have to feed your neon gobies much if there are lots of other fish in the tank presenting themselves for cleaning.
 In a mixed species aquarium, it is hard to make sure everyone eats their specific food.